jpsaha/MOTPold/index.md

 ## Evan Chen
 * Olympiad Training for Individual Study (OTIS) by Evan Chen.
   * Pranjal Srivastava is an alumni of OTIS.
+  * Anant Mudgal is also an alumni of OTIS.

 ## References